Cohabitation Agreement Lawyers Edmonton

 What is a Cohabitation Agreement?

-A cohabitation agreement is a type of Family Agreement which is a legally enforceable contract between two people who are either living together or about to begin living together.
+A cohabitation agreement is a legally enforceable contract between two people who are either living together or about to begin living together.
 A cohabitation agreement will typically set out the parties’ rights, entitlements, and obligations regarding assets, liabilities, and adult interdependent partner support if the parties were to separate.

 A cohabitation agreement is distinct from a prenuptial agreement in that there is generally no immediate intention for the parties to marry; however, a cohabitation agreement can address what happens in the case of marriage.